Home office – curse or blessing?

 An experience report

-Completely unprepared, we all fell into the 1st lockdown of the Corona Pandemic.
+Totally unprepared, we all fell into the 1st lockdown of the Corona Pandemic.
 Exactly fell!
-We had no problem in our company to switch to home office.
-Well, at least technically.
-But were we prepared for it?
-Mentally, organizationally, and work-wise?
+We had no problem switching to home office in our company.
+At least technically.
+But were we prepared?
+Mentally, organisationally and professionally?

 A look into the immediate past

-Home office has a long tradition at WebGate.
-Actually, WebGate did not have an office when it was founded.
-As consultants, we were mainly with our customers or worked from home.
-As we grew and acquired more companies, we added offices and, as a modern company, also the possibility to do home office one day a week.
-We tried to make this as individual as possible, meaning according to the client and employee.
+Working from home has a long tradition at WebGate.
+In fact, WebGate did not have an office when it was founded.
+As consultants, we were mainly at our clients or working from home.
+As we grew and acquired more companies, we added offices and, as a modern company, the possibility to work from home one day a week.
+We tried to make this as individual as possible, depending on the client and the employee.
 But did this prepare us for COVID-19?

 Reality check 1 – The technical aspect

 We were just lucky.
-Two weeks before the 1st lockdown, we had finished our mail and CRM migration to the cloud.
+Two weeks before the first lockdown, we had completed our mail and CRM migration to the cloud.
 Our ERP has been in the cloud for 2 years and our development tools are also cloud-based.
-For a long time now, our employees have been getting notebooks as work tools.
-No, we hadn’t smelled it, it was pure luck!
+Our employees have been getting laptops as work tools for a long time.
+No, we didn’t see it coming, it was pure luck!

-But I did wonder a few times what would have happened if we had still needed access to our infrastructure in the office.
-Of course our team would have set up VPN tunnels, etc., but how would that have worked with communication and collaboration?
-Without cloud-based meeting and chat software, would we have been able to orchestrate a daily meeting so quickly and easily?
-And what would that have been like with pair programming?
-The collaborative work on proposals?
-The collaboration with our customers?
-I doubt we could have mastered this as well.
-From a technical point of view, we were just lucky to have chosen the right tools at the right moment.
+But I have often wondered what would have happened if we still needed access to our infrastructure in the office.
+Of course our team would have set up VPN tunnels and so on, but how would that have worked for communication and collaboration?
+Would we have been able to organise a daily meeting as quickly and easily without cloud-based meeting and chat software?
+And what about pair programming?
+Working together on proposals?
+Collaborating with our clients?
+I doubt if we could have done that.
+From a technical point of view, we were just lucky to have chosen the right tools at the right time.

 Reality check 2 – The human aspect

-But how did we fare as people in the process?
-With the closing of the schools, it was immediately clear to Roman and me that our employees were now needed at home.
-An exceptional situation had arisen!
-This required the highest flexibility and adaptation from all of us.
-But it was not only the fact that the children were now suddenly at home or that the partner was also working from home that challenged us, but also the fact that we were no longer meeting physically.
+But how did this affect us as people?
+With the closure of the schools, it was immediately clear to Roman and me that our staff were now needed at home.
+An extraordinary situation had arisen!
+This demanded the utmost flexibility and adaptation from all of us.
+But it was not just the fact that the children were suddenly at home, or that the partner also worked from home, that challenged us, but also the fact that we no longer met physically.

 One of the things we did was to meet virtually at the same time every day.
 15 minutes to share, gossip and hear what was going on “in” the company.

-After two weeks, I was totally exhausted and had aching limbs.
+After two weeks I was totally exhausted and my limbs were aching.
 My body was rebelling against all the meetings.
-It seemed as if my body couldn’t handle the fact that the picture transmission was very slightly, imperceptibly delayed compared to the sound.
-I realized how much of the nonverbal message was falling by the wayside.
+It was as if my body couldn’t cope with the fact that the image transmission was very slightly, imperceptibly delayed compared to the sound.
+I realised how much of the non-verbal message was being lost.
 And I miss the contact with my fellow participants!

 Let’s look a little further back